Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo vs. Royals Preview, Player Prop Bets - September 28

-Akil Baddoo -- with an on-base percentage of .194 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Kansas City Royals, with Cole Ragans on the hill, on September 28 at 1:10 PM ET.
+The Detroit Tigers, including Akil Baddoo (.194 on-base percentage in past 10 games, 105 points below season-long percentage), battle starting pitcher Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-In his previous game, he reached base in his only plate appearance against the Royals.
+He reached base in his only plate appearance in his previous game against the Royals.

 Sportsbook Promo Codes